-If a shareholder, or shareholder's spouse, has other New York source income only from a partnership, another S corporation, professional athletic team, or other group or organization that files a group return and (1) the shareholder, or shareholder's spouse, participates in the other group return(s) and (2) the shareholder, or shareholder's spouse, does not participate in more than 10 group returns for the tax year, the shareholder must be included on the S corporation's group return.
+If a shareholder, or shareholder's spouse, has other New York source income only from a partnership, another S corporation, or professional athletic team that files a group return and (1) the shareholder, or shareholder's spouse, participates in the other group return(s) and (2) the shareholder, or shareholder's spouse, does not participate in more than 10 group returns for the tax year, the shareholder must be included on the S corporation's group return.
 The shareholder must also notify each group agent that the shareholder is included on another group return.